-- Earn high reward rates on deposited cryptocurrency
+- Previously allowed users to earn high reward rates on deposited cryptocurrency

 Celsius Network Details